Tracking X-ray Outflows with Optical/IR Footprint Lines: Footprints of X-ray Outflows

 By analysing the archival STIS long-slit spectra, we are able to obtain the spatial [Fe~X] and [O~III] distribution in NGC 4151, as shown in Figure \ref{fig:spatial_dist}.
 Specifically, since the [Fe~X] $\lambda$6375 emission-line is contaminated by [O~I] $\lambda$6364, we obtain an intrinsic [Fe~X] brightness profile by subtracting 1/3 of the [O~I] $\lambda$6300 flux at each point along the slit.
 In addition, in order to account for the mass of [Fe~X] emitting gas outside of the area sampled by the STIS slit, we use an archival HST/WFPC2 [O~III] image of the NLR for the target \citep[][]{kraemer2020a}.
 We measure the [O~III] fluxes in regions of 0$\arcsec$.5x3$\arcsec$.0, centered at the nucleus, along a position angle of 140\degree.

 We then measure the ratio [Fe~X]/[O~III] inside the STIS slit, which allow us to obtain the full [Fe~X] flux distribution.
 In Figure \ref{fig:comparison}, we compare the results of our predicted [Fe~X] flux profiles (both for dust-free models and 50\% dust models) and the results of the full [Fe~X] flux distribution (inside and outside the slit).
-The total spatially-integrated [Fe~X] flux, i.e., the sum of the fluxes inside and outside the STIS slit, is $1.9^{2.5}_{1.7}\times10^{-13}~{\rm erg~s^{-1}~cm^{-2}}$.
+The total spatially-integrated [Fe~X] flux, i.e., the sum of the fluxes inside and outside the STIS slit, is $1.9^{+0.6}_{-0.2}\times10^{-13}~{\rm erg~s^{-1}~cm^{-2}}$.
+It is important to note here that the flux profiles show lower fluxes for the negative distances.
+This is because the observed fluxes are asymmetric around the nucleus, which is not easily seen in Figure \ref{fig:spatial_dist}, since the slit did not cover the entire NLR.

 In addition, based on the analysis of the STIS long-slit spectra, we are able to calculate an upper limit, integrated over 11 pixels (0.1$\arcsec$ $\times$ 0.55$\arcsec$), for the flux of the [Fe~XIV] 5303\AA~line $<$ $7.5\times 10^{-14}~{\rm erg~s^{-1}~cm^{-2}}$, which agrees with our predicted flux of $1.3\times 10^{-14}~{\rm erg~s^{-1}~cm^{-2}}$ (see Table \ref{tab:fluxes}).
 Considering that the brightness profile for [Fe~XIV] follows the same brightness profile as [Fe~X], we calculate an upper limit in the central bin 0.1$\arcsec$ $\times$ 0.05$\arcsec$ $<$ $2.6\times10^{-14}~{\rm erg~s^{-1}~cm^{-2}}$, which also agrees with our predicted value of $1.0\times10^{-14}~{\rm erg~s^{-1}~cm^{-2}}$.
 It is important to note here that the other optical footprint lines are below the detection limit of STIS.